Cottonmouth (Burchell Clemens): Fictional character biography

-During Viper's invasion, Cottonmouth sided with Diamondback and the other members who refused to take the leadership away from Sidewinder.
-He later betrayed Diamondback, attempting to bite her head off after she saved him, proving that his loyalties lied with Viper.
-He fought Steve Rogers as The Captain during this confrontation.
-Cottonmouth participated in the Serpent Society's mission to recover mystic objects for Ghaur and Llyra, and battled Psylocke and Storm of the X-Men.
-He voted against Diamondback during the Serpent Society's trial against her.
-Alongside the Serpent Society, he battled Captain America.
-Paladin, and Diamondback.
+During Viper's invasion, Cottonmouth sides with Diamondback and the other members who refuse to take the leadership away from Sidewinder.
+He later betrays Diamondback, proving his loyalty to Viper.

-He has also battled other super-heroes such as Black Panther and Luke Cage.
-He was eventually imprisoned, but escaped with Hawkeye, Plant-Man, and Headlok in Thunderbolts.
-He took Bushmaster's real name, Quincy McIver though his actual name has not been revealed.

-Cottonmouth was later tracked down by American Eagle in Arizona.
-Several Serpent Society members including Anaconda, Black Mamba, Bushmaster and Cottonmouth, fought members of the New Avengers in a semi-tropical locale.
-Cottonmouth was defeated by Wolverine.

-Cottonmouth has been seen working with the Serpent Society on several occasions.
-During an encounter with Deadpool, Cottonmouth was shot in the skull.

-He somehow recovered during the "Avengers vs. X-Men" storyline as he was seen robbing a bank with the Society, where he was defeated by mutant Hope Summers.

 In "All-New, All-Different Marvel", Cottonmouth appears as a member of Viper's Serpent Society under its new name Serpent Solutions.
-He alongside Black Racer and Copperhead attacked Captain America and Diamondback where Captain America learned too late that Diamondback is a member of Serpent Solutions; she knocks him out and brings him to Serpent Solutions' headquarters.
+He alongside Black Racer and Copperhead attack the second Captain America and Diamondback.
+Captain America learns too late that Diamondback is a member of Serpent Solutions; she knocks him out and brings him to Serpent Solutions' headquarters.

-During the "Secret Empire" storyline, Cottonmouth (along with Serpent Solutions) is recruited by Baron Helmut Zemo to join his Army of Evil.

-In a prelude to the "Hunted" storyline, several members of the Serpent Society are captured by Kraven the Hunter, Taskmaster, and Black Ant and forced to participate in a murderous hunt set up by Arcade.
-They are saved from the Hunter-Bots by Vulture.
+In the "Hunted" storyline, Cottonmouth and several members of the Serpent Society are captured and forced to participate in a murderous hunt set up by Arcade.
+The Serpent Society are pursued by Arcade's Hunter-Bots, but are saved by Vulture.

 Powers and abilities

 Due to bionic reconstruction, Cottonmouth possesses enhanced jaw and neck muscles, and steel teeth enabling him to bite with sufficient force to crush cinderblock or deform metals softer than iron, hang from a rope by his teeth for up to an hour, and to open his mouth larger than the size of a human head.